saketh333/WhiteBoard/README.md

 ## Azure Data Factory

+For building data pipelines that pull data from source transform and store

+lift and shift ssis packages using adf Integration runtime

+monitoring execution, triggers!

 ## Logic App

 06/26/2018 - creating a logic app for processing email attachments and storing it on a Azure blob storage.